Configure Avast Free Antivirus, page 2

 To delete the selected items, right-click one of them and select Delete.

-avast! will confirm the deletion.
+Avast will confirm the deletion.
 Click Yes.

-If you are playing a game that is not full-screen, an avast!
-Free Antivirus pop-up message would interrupt the game.
-This might steal focus from the game window or even crash the game.
+If you are playing a game that is not full-screen, an Avast Free Antivirus pop-up message might interrupt the game by stealing focus from the game window.
 You do not want that, do you?

 Always remember to turn the silent/gaming mode off after you finish your games, presentations, etc!

-The gadget is especially useful for Windows 7 users, because avast! icon in Taskbar Notification Area (aka System Tray) tends to be hidden and users might not notice if avast! status changes from secured to something else.
+The gadget is especially useful for Windows 7 users, because Avast icon in Taskbar Notification Area (aka System Tray) tends to be hidden and users might not notice if Avast status changes from secured to something else.